etaionline/Netxus/README.md

 ## 🎯 **Vision**

-KronoSave is a **bootstrap protocol system** that consolidates all your AI tools (Mistral, ChatGPT, Blackbox) and web interactions into a unified intelligence ecosystem.
+Netxus is a **bootstrap protocol system** that consolidates all your AI tools (Mistral, ChatGPT, Blackbox) and web interactions into a unified intelligence ecosystem.
 It features autonomous AI agents that automatically process, organize, and optimize your workflow while building an interconnected knowledge network.

 ## 🚀 **Live Applications**